The following Corporate practice note provides comprehensive and up to date legal information covering:

 It is not possible for subscriber shares to be allotted on the basis that they are held jointly, as Companies House interprets CA 2006, ss 7 and 8 as requiring each subscriber for shares in a new company to be a single natural person or a single corporate entity.

 The memorandum of association of a company cannot be amended after incorporation.
-Prior to 1 October 2009, the memorandum of association was a more lengthy document that formed an integral
+Prior to 1 October 2009, the memorandum of association was a more lengthy document that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.